 In 1974 Hardy opened Realistic Tattoo in San Francisco, a private studio where he undertook unique tattoo commissions tailored to his clients’ wishes and needs.
 A large selection of preparatory drawings developed for private clients will be shown, including back and chest pieces and full-body tattoos.
 By 1980 he had built an international reputation, and in 1986 decided to take a break from tattooing and return to drawing and painting in Honolulu, where he had moved.
 Hardy discovered then that he could utilize imagery that he had developed as a tattoo artist in compositions that were large and complex.
 Brushes and pens on paper and canvas presented a challenging departure from tightly controlled tattoo work.
 The process was nevertheless liberating, and during this time Hardy created a large body of work and exhibited frequently at galleries in San Francisco and Los Angeles.

 Hardy returned to printmaking in 1992, and early etchings created at presses in Chicago and San Francisco reveal a simple style akin to the “flash” in his tattoo repertoire.
-Later prints—particularly those done with Mullowney Printing (Hawaii and San Francisco), Shark’s Ink (Denver), and Magnolia Editions (Oakland)—are larger, colorful, and more ebullient.
+Later prints—particularly those done with Mullowney Printing (Nara, Japan, and San Francisco), Shark’s Ink (Boulder, Colorado), and Magnolia Editions (Oakland)—are larger, colorful, and more ebullient.
 Hardy describes them as a mix of “the grotesque, humorous, subtle, and flamboyant.”
 A large group, representative of this period and selected from Hardy’s 2017 gift to the Fine Arts Museums, will be included in the exhibition.

 To honor the millennial year 2000, which was also the Year of the Dragon in the Chinese zodiac, Hardy completed a 500-foot-long scroll painting that includes images of 2,000 dragons.
 This exuberant, celebratory painting will be shown in its entirety in the exhibition.